sails-adminpanel/sails-adminpanel/README.md

 - **FileUploaderWidget:** Utilize a widget for convenient file uploading functionalities.
 - **Navbar:** Manage the navigation bar for easy access to different sections.
 - **Translations:** Implement internationalization features for multiple language support.
-- **Forms:** Create and manage forms for data input and manipulation.
 - **Catalog:** Create tree structure catalogs based on models or any other elements
 - **NavigationWidget:** Utilize a widget to enhance navigation capabilities.
 - **Widget:** General reference to customizable and extensible components.